bigbagy/NLP-document-parsing-and-clustering/README.md

 ### How to run the code

+The run.py file is under "/src" folder.
 First install the pre-requisite packages, then use the following command line:

 ```
 python3.6 run.py